Powertrack: The Porsche Turbo

 Matchbox produced a Porsche 911 Turbo for their Powertrack and Speedtrack range at launch.
 The 911 was (and still is) considered de rigueur for slot racing as it is ubiquitous on racing circuits all over the world.

 The first Turbo (Mark 1, below) was loosely modelled on the Group 4 930 type.
 It had wide front wheel arches and 'whale tail' rear wing.
 In the UK, this was the Green Kremer Powertrack car which was identical to the US light blue/orange car.

 However, despite its popularity it was an inferior moulding and short on 'wow' factor.
 Curiously, it is the only Powertrack/Speedtrack car to have a front axle with spacer bushes on it.
 This suggests it was a very early Matchbox prototype that could just about pass for production.

 When Lanechanger was launched in 1979 Matchbox produced the 935 'Flat nosed' Porsche and this bodyshell was superior in every way to the Powertrack/Speedtrack offering.
 Matchbox increased its desirability by incorporating the Martini striping of the Works cars from the mid-Seventies.

 Intriguingly, when Powertrack Plus was launched in the UK in 1982, the instruction manual included a range of cars 'facelifted' for the new 12V system.
 Among these was a 'Mark 1' Porsche bodyshell repainted in red to include the new Kremer/Esso Decals.

 However, what Matchbox actually produced was a brand new Porsche bodyshell (Mark 2).
 This was a different mould to the Mark 1 and altogether a superior product.

-Collectors will no doubt be seeking the Mark 1 with Esso/Kremer Decals as photographed in the 1981/2 manual.
-A rare car indeed...

 Pre-production cars

-Matchbox spent 1976 and 1977 developing cars for the sets.
-Matchbox needed a fair amount of money to invest in tooling for these cars but its fair to say the early cars are lacking in some detail.
-Unearthed in the 1978 Speedtrack Catalogue is this fascinating page detailing the state of production in late '77.
+Between 1976 and 1977, Matchbox developed vehicles for the sets.
+The company invested in new tooling for the cars, however the early models featured limited detailing.
+The 1978 Speedtrack catalogue documented the state of production as of late 1977.